LogtalkDotOrg/logtalk3/examples/testing/NOTES.md

 This folder contains an example of defining and running unit tests in Logtalk.
-These unit tests make use of the Logtalk library object `lgtunit`.
+These unit tests make use of the Logtalk `lgtunit` tool.
+See the tool documentation for other supported test dialects.